Computer history - 1999

 Earthlink acquired Mindspring in September 1999.

-American Megatrends Inc. announced on October 20, 1999, its MegaRAID Enterprise 1500-H, a super-high performance 64-bit PCI Ultra2 LVD SCSI RAID controller for enterprise-class servers.
-The product helped Unisys Corp. achieve new transaction processing performance world-record for Microsoft SQL server, and non-clustered Intel/NT systems with recently published TPC-C benchmarks.
+American Megatrends Inc. announced on October 20, 1999, its MegaRAID Enterprise 1500-H, a super-high performance 64-bit PCI (peripheral component interconnect) Ultra2 LVD SCSI RAID (redundant array of independent disks) controller for enterprise-class servers.
+The product helped Unisys Corp. achieve a new transaction processing performance world record for Microsoft SQL (Structured Query Language) server and non-clustered Intel/NT systems with recently published TPC-C benchmarks.

 Adaptec announced it would acquire DPT for $235 million on November 1, 1999.